 Is my school eligible for the program?

 Schools in Donor Alliance’s service area are eligible to participate in Transplantation Science.
 Our service area includes all of Colorado and all of Wyoming; except Sweetwater, Uinta and Lincoln counties.
 Donor Connect is the OPO for these counties.
-Schools in these southwestern counties of Wyoming should contact our Public Education Coordinator (email@example.com) to request a class.
-We work with Donor Connect to provide educational opportunities to these counties; as they also have a free educational program.
+Schools in these southwestern counties of Wyoming are still eligible to request a class.
+We collaborate with Donor Connect to provide educational opportunities to these counties as they also have a free educational program.

 Please note it may take longer to schedule classes for rural areas.
 We do our best to reach rural schools; however, it depends on resources and budget.
 It is helpful for you to connect with another teacher in your area, so we can maximize our educator’s time.

-Is your school more than 100 miles away from Casper, Colorado Springs, Denver or Grand Junction?
+Is your school more than 100 miles away from Casper, Colorado Springs or Denver?
 Do you teach less than 50 students?
-Checkout our new Transplantation Science Traveling Trunk program!
+Checkout our Transplantation Science Traveling Trunk program!

 How long will the Transplantation Science program take?

-This is another common question from the frequently asked questions.
 The Transplantation Science curriculum is designed to fit into your school’s existing schedule.
 We customize the program to fit between 50 and 90 minutes, although longer classes will allow for more in-depth discussion.
-For shorter class times (45-60 minutes), please do your best to move quickly through attendance and announcements.
+For shorter class times (45-60 minutes), we ask that teachers please do their best to move quickly through attendance and announcements.